This is the IFIP TC2 Community Website

 The scope of the committee encompasses all aspects of the software development process including the specification, design, implementation and validation of software systems.
 Areas of present activity are:

 Replace "domain" by ifip-tc2.paluno.uni-due.de

-The next meeting will be in Vienna, with STAF, on Wednesday, July 6th 2016, between 9am and 5pm.
+The 2016 meeting was in Vienna, with STAF, on Wednesday, July 6th 2016, between 9am and 5pm.
 There is the possibility to stay in the evening for dinner.

 IMPORTANT Please mention at the registration that you are member of IFIP TC2 and attend the IFIP TC2 Business Meeting.